urbit/urbit.org-reloaded/content/docs/arvo/iris/tasks.md

 [%receive id=@ud =http-event:http]
 ```

 Receives HTTP data from outside.
-This `task` is sent to Iris by the runtime, you would not used it manually.
+This `task` is sent to Iris by the runtime, you would not use it manually.

 The `id` is a sequential ID for the event and the [$http-event:http](/docs/arvo/eyre/data-types#http-eventhttp) contains the HTTP headers and data.